Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Dominating Pair of Datasets for Add and Remove Relations

-In this section we give pairs of neighboring datasets with provable worst-case privacy parameters under the add and remove neighboring relations separately.
-We use these datasets as examples of the pitfalls to avoid in the subsequent section, where we discuss the combined add/remove neighboring relation.
+In this section we give pairs of neighbouring datasets with provable worst-case privacy parameters for the add and remove neighbouring relations separately.
+We use these datasets as examples of pitfalls to avoid in the subsequent section, where we discuss the combined add/remove neighbouring relation.

 \begin{proposition} Let $\M$ be either the Gaussian mechanism $\M(x_1, \dots, x_n) := \sum_{i = 1}^n x_i + \normal(0, \sigma^2)$ or the Laplace mechanism $\M(x_1, \dots, x_n) := \sum_{i = 1}^n x_i + \Lap(0, s)$. \begin{enumerate} \item The datasets $\D := (0, \dots, 0)$ and $\D' := (0, \dots, 0, 1)$ form a dominating pair of datasets for $\Mpoisson$ under the add relation and $(\D', \D)$ is a dominating pair of datasets under the remove relation. \item Likewise, the datasets $\D := (-1, \dots, -1)$ and $\D' := (-1, \dots, -1, 1)$ form a dominating pair of datasets for $\Msubset$ under the add relation and $(\D', \D)$ is a dominating pair of datasets under the remove relation. \end{enumerate} \end{proposition}